jsupasil/frontend-mentor-newbie-social-links-profile/README.md

 - [CSS Responsive Web Design by W3 school](https://www.w3schools.com/css/css_rwd_intro.asp) - This is good introduction guidance for anyone who want to start practicing responsive design.

+- [CSS Variables by W3 school](https://www.w3schools.com/css/css3_variables.asp) - This is not necessary to complete a project but it is greatly helpful to shorten working time.
+This tool is CSS variable which will collect CSS value to varable which can be name short or easier reading.
+If some values were repetitive and hard to read such as hex code, CSS variable might be an answer.

 ## Author

 - Website - [Jirayu Supasil](https://github.com/jsupasil)